parrt/cs652/labs/symtab-mono.md

 # Single scope symbol table

-The goal of this lab is to get your first taste of building a simple table.
+The goal of this lab is to get your first taste of building a symbol table.
 We are going to use the [symbol table](https://github.com/parrt/cs652/tree/master/labs/code/simple-symtab) created during our previous class.
 Our language, *LaLa*, is very simple and has a single scope and just variable definitions and assignments.
 Here is a sample (`test.lala`):

 ```
 var x : int;